 Gal 2:21 I do not frustrate the grace of God: for if righteousness is through the law, then Christ is dead in vain.

-We are not under the Old Covenant law, but all may be covered by new law of Christ.
+We are not under the Old Covenant law, but all may be covered by the New Law of Christ.

 Mark 2:22 And no man putteth new wine into old bottles: else the new wine doth burst the bottles, and the wine is spilled, and the bottles will be marred: but new wine must be put into new bottles.